 Wall venting is suitable for both rear vented and top vented rangehoods and canopies.
 Probably the simplest way to vent a rangehood mounted on an outside wall.

-With no acute bends to cause back pressure, roof venting is the most efficient way to vent a rangehood.as it allows the rangehood to operate to its full capacity.
+With no acute bends to cause back pressure, this is the most efficient way to vent a rangehood.
+Roof venting allows the rangehood to operate to its full capacity.